New Blazers leadership discusses team's future

 “The core challenge I think we are facing is it is extremely difficult to go from good to great,” he said.

-Blazers Chair, Jody Allen, as the trustee of Paul G, Allen Trust, controls the assets of her late brother, like the Blazers and Seahawks who have been floundering since his passing in October of 2018.
+Blazers Chair Jody Allen, as the trustee of Paul G, Allen Trust, controls the assets of her late brother.

 “Ownership has been very upfront with me and they have told me they believe in me and obviously by giving me this role, they trust me to transition this organization.
 We aren’t afraid to do something if we need to and we will do whatever we need in order to take us to this next step,” Cronin said.

-As for the Blazers on the floor they’ve dropped 7 of 8 without Damian Lillard but he could make his return to the lineup from his abdominal injury on Sunday night back at home with Minnesota.
+As for the Blazers on the floor, they’ve dropped 7 of 8 without Damian Lillard, but he could make his return to the lineup from his abdominal injury on Sunday night back at home against Minnesota.

 C.J.
 McCollum’s collapsed lung will keep him out until further notice.